 5. Long context dilutes grounding

-Even when you paste the source, if your prompt is 8k tokens long and the source is on page 1, the model may invent facts that contradict the source by the time it generates page 4.
-Long context attention is not uniform.
+Even when you paste the source, if the prompt is long and the source is near the top, the model can invent claims that contradict the source by the time it generates the later sections.
+Attention across a long context is not uniform.

 How to spot it: the source is in the prompt, but the answer contains claims not in the source.